Gift

-A gift or a present is an item given to someone without the expectation of payment or anything in return.
-An item is not a gift if that item is already owned by the one to whom it is given.
-Although gift-giving might involve an expectation of reciprocity, a gift is meant to be free.
-In many countries, the act of mutually exchanging money, goods, etc. may sustain social relations and contribute to social cohesion.
+A gift or present is an item given to someone (who is not already the owner) without the expectation of payment or anything in return.
+Although gift-giving might involve an expectation of reciprocity, a gift is intended to be free.
+In many countries, the act of mutually exchanging money, goods, etc., may sustain social relationships and contribute to social cohesion.
 Economists have elaborated the economics of gift-giving into the notion of a gift economy.
-By extension the term gift can refer to any item or act of service that makes the other happier or less sad, especially as a favor, including forgiveness and kindness.
-Gifts are also first and foremost presented on occasions such as birthdays and holidays.
+By extension, the term gift can refer to any item or act of service that makes the other happier or less sad, especially as a favor, including forgiveness and kindness.
+Gifts are often presented on occasions such as birthdays and holidays.

+History

+The history of gift-giving is a longstanding human tradition that predates recorded history.
+The practice has evolved across different cultures and eras, serving various purposes ranging from expressions of love and respect to political allegiance and social obligation.
+Gift-giving has been documented in archaeological records, ancient literature, religious texts, and historical accounts.
+Gift-giving has played a central role in social and economic systems throughout human history.
+Anthropologist Marcel Mauss argued in The Gift (1925) that gifts in archaic societies were embedded in systems of obligation, where the act of giving, receiving, and reciprocating created enduring social bonds.
+In many early civilizations, gifts were used for religious offerings, royal tribute, diplomatic negotiations, and public displays of generosity by elites.

+Archaeological evidence suggests that gift-giving existed among early hominins.
+Anthropologists believe that the exchange of items, such as tools, food, and ornamental objects, played a role in social bonding and the establishment of alliances among hunter-gatherer communities.
+For example, the Khoisan people of southern Africa practiced gift exchange as part of social interaction and conflict avoidance mechanisms.
+Over time, gift-giving evolved into a broader practice encompassing both ceremonial and personal exchanges.